When Were Watches Invented?

-Peter Henlein is credited with developing the first-ever portable clock watch in the year 1504, though the device was apparently unreliable and inaccurate.
+Peter Henlein is credited with developing the first-ever portable clock watch, known as the Pomander Watch, in 1504, though the device was apparently unreliable and inaccurate.
 It wasn't until watchmaking came to Switzerland in the mid-1500s that watchmaking took on a new level of sophistication and accuracy.

 Before the Swiss ever made mechanical watches or clocks, the French and the Germans were in constant competition for who could produce more accurate clocks.
 Along with all of the radical ingenuity that was taking place in the 1500s, there was also a great deal of civil unrest throughout Europe stemming from the Protestant Reformation and the struggle of many peoples to escape and avoid religious persecution.

 One such group was a large number of French clockmakers who no longer felt safe as protestants in the Catholic country of France.
 To escape religious persecution, the French fled to Switzerland (which has always had a reputation for staying neutral).
 When the French brought their superior clockmaking skills to the skilled jewelers of Switzerland, something amazing happened in the watch industry.
 Clockmaking and high-end jewelry collided in a way that would change clockmaking for the better forever.